zareshahi/tweetNegar/README.md

 # tweetNegar
-create beautiful scene from tweets
+This bot helps you to create beautiful scenes from tweets.